 Our last trial of the year was held at Ashleigh Lifton on 10th December.
 This trial was the last round of the ASWMC Championship but the positions had already been decided with Thomas Bricknell being the clear winner.
 This meant the Gloucester contingent, apart from John Cole, did not travel leaving an entry of only seven providing a friendly trial that is just about viable.

+The site had been checked several times in the week leading up to the trial because of the constant rain but fortunately the drainage is good and things looked OK.
 Three old codgers & one approaching that status met to lay out the sections in glorious weather on the Saturday morning.
 It was reminiscent of scenes from “Last of the Summer Wine”; I will leave it to your imagination to match the characters.
 Three familiar hills were laid out in the woods; three new hills out in the field.
 Overnight there was heavy rain which just petered out by the time of the start of the trial.
 3 PSI tyre pressure was decided & off we went to do 3 hills in the woods 4 times.
 There wasn’t much grip, one could be caught out anywhere.
 It was soon apparent that Jerome Fack was in a class of his own on the day; he led comfortable at lunchtime.
 John Cole, Alan Murton & myself where all within 4 points of each other but 16 behind Jerome.

 During the leisurely lunch break Ann Cole generously provided festive mince pies for all.
 Suitably fortified, we set off to tackle the 3 hills in the field 4 times.
 I started off with great expectations, with a fine trickle, by clearing section 5 which involved a set of difficult ruts over virgin grass the surfaces soon cut up and it was all downhill from thereon.
 Jerome continued to show us the way and consolidated his lead.
 There were good climbs right across the entry.
 It was good to see Stewart Stamp out in his newly liveried Hamilton &; first time out Steve Pritchett should have been pleased with his 3 clears.
 When the scoresheets were added Jerome Fack was the clear winner on 46.
 John Cole pipped Alan Murton by just one point to win the Blue class on 83 with the rest further behind.
+The weather held out & there was bright sunshine in the afternoon.
+I know I am bias but I thought we had a really good trial & hope it was enjoyed by everyone involved.
+I must admit I was quite knackered after unloading; I slept soundly that night.

 Thanks to the Landowner, Warin for acting as COC, & the small band of Marshalls.
 My special thanks to Andy Beveridge for stepping in at the very last minute to passenger for me after Nigel dropped out with flu (a bit of a come down from bouncing for Thomas B)